You want smart political talk without the meltdowns?

 I thought that was a brilliant answer.

-That was in the news but they also took what you you're what his answer the one day and now they're running with it and I just feel like if you wouldn't have even brought that subject up they wouldn't have ammunition today to run with even more of it.
+And I just feel like if you wouldn't have even brought that subject up, they wouldn't have ammunition today to run with even more of it.

-I get okay I see what you're saying.
+I get, okay, I see what you're saying.

-Alright I'm a professional.
+All right, I'm a professional.

 I do this, you know, I do this for a living.

-Um I trust you, Hannity.
+I trust you, Hannity.

-I brought it up because I felt that the comment was being completely taken out of context, and as the media often does, and now they want to use this narrative.
+I brought it up because I felt that the comment was being completely taken out of context and as the media often does.

 He's a dictator, dictator, dictator, dictator.